5GZORRO/resource-definition-translator/README.md

 # Resource Definition Translator
+The Resource Definition Translator is a component of the Virtual Resource Manager (VRM) architecture.
 Application that allows the translation of SOL006 descriptors into resources and services using the TMF Forum models.
 The translated descriptors are posted on the Resource and Service Offer Catalog.
 The descriptors to be translated can be specified either by the northbound interface or by specifying the descriptor id present on a descriptor repository.